Congratulations! As you embark on planning your wedding, oftentimes stress and overwhelm can creep in.

 You’ve done everything you know to do; you downloaded a planning guide, you joined Facebook Groups, you’re following the wedding planning websites, but inevitably, you find yourself still awake at 2 am in the never ending Pinterest spiral.

 Well, that’s not going to get you the solution you’re looking for!
-So, here are three tips to simplify planning your wedding and even enjoy the process!
+So, here are four tips to simplify planning your wedding and even enjoy the process!

 Get on the same page with your partner about the big day.